Application deadline - November 15th, 2019.

 The selected MakeRoom artist(s) in residence agree to:

 attend a welcome dinner

 add to the MakeRoom Artist Residency archive

 Artist resident(s) will have access to the rich and varied creative culture of Minneapolis; it's museums, institutions and organizations.
 Many of which are completely free.
-Featuring: Walker Art Center, The Soap Factory, Minneapolis Institute of Art, Minneapolis Art Lending Library, Art Shanty, Minnesota Center for Book Arts, MCAD gallery, High Point Center for Printmaking, Zenon Dance, the Frank Gehry designed Weisman Art Museum, Northern Clay Center, Springboard for the Arts, American Swedish Institute, American Craft Council library and headquarters, plus countless galleries (including, Soo Visual Arts Center, Rosalux Gallery, Groveland Gallery, Light Gray Art Lab, Public Functionary).
+Featuring: Walker Art Center, Minneapolis Institute of Art, Minneapolis Art Lending Library, Art Shanty, Minnesota Center for Book Arts, MCAD gallery, High Point Center for Printmaking, Zenon Dance, the Frank Gehry designed Weisman Art Museum, Northern Clay Center, Springboard for the Arts, American Swedish Institute, American Craft Council library and headquarters, plus countless galleries (including, Soo Visual Arts Center, Rosalux Gallery, Groveland Gallery, Light Gray Art Lab, Public Functionary).
 As well as the famed Northeast Arts District (home to 600+ artists, the annual Art-A-Whirl festival and voted the Nation's Best Arts District, 2015).

 The artist residency requires the completion of very short, no-cost, application.

 answers to a few short questions

 a link to their website or other on-line presence/portfolio

 three references - past residencies, professors or friends

 images of their 2-D, 3-D or performance work or a 100 word writing sample